 Product design interview questions for a junior designer

-Use the following questions to interview junior product designers:
+Use the following product design interview questions to interview junior product designers:

 Question 1: Is the product design process the same as the UX design process?
 Explain the similarities or differences.

 Answer: Product design work differs from UX design.
-Product design encompasses more than UX design.
+A product design is an entire design process that encompasses more than UX design.
 The differences between product design and UX design are as follows:

 - UX designers investigate behavioral patterns.
 They explore various ways to solve a business requirement and choose the best way.
 On the other hand, product designers work on all aspects.
 They don’t confine themselves to the user experience of the product.
 They design the product experience holistically throughout the product lifecycle.

-- UX designers focus on functionalities delivered by a product and how well it delivers them.
+- UX designer or UI designer focuses on functionalities delivered by a product and how well it delivers them.
 Product designers go beyond that and look at all human touch points concerning the product.
 Towards this, product designers look into the product’s ecosystem too.
-They incorporate the relevant aspects from the ecosystem into the design of the product.
+They incorporate the relevant aspects of the ecosystem into the design of the product.

 - UX designers work on designing an appropriate user experience for a product.
 On the other hand, product designers research, identify, investigate, and validate business opportunities and problems.
-Product designers also research and design the solution.
-They review appropriate metrics to determine the success of the solution.
+Product designers also research and design potential solutions.
+They review appropriate key metrics to determine the success of the solution.

 - UX designers need design skills.
 Product designers need that too.
 They also need skills in information architecture, content strategy, interaction design, UI design, visual design, and usability testing.